Starcounter/Docs/guides/network/middleware.md

 In this case, a custom middleware class is created using the `IMiddleware` interface.
 The middleware created in this case is a request filter that simply returns an unhelpful response no matter what the incoming request is.

-By using custom middleware, it is possible to achieve a higher level of abstraction by hiding the implementation of the middleware.
+By using middleware classes, it is possible to achieve a higher level of abstraction by hiding the implementation of the middleware.

+It is also worth nothing that these classes do not have to contain request or response filters.
+Although, that would be the most common usage of middleware classes.

 ### HtmlFromJsonProvider

-`HtmlFromJsonProvider` is a custom middleware class provided in the `Starcounter` namespace.
+`HtmlFromJsonProvider` is a custom middleware class provided by Starcounter.
 It acts as a response filter by intercepting outgoing responses containing JSON objects and instead responding with the corresponding HTML.
 For example, look at the following application:

 <div class="code-name">Person.html</div>
 ```html